 Naval Station Newport

-The command headquarters is co-located with Personnel Service Detachment, Housing and the Joint Personal Property office to make your arrival to Naval Station Newport a one-stop-shop.
+The command headquarters is co-located with Personnel Service Detachment, Housing, and the Joint Personal Property office to make your arrival to Naval Station Newport easier.

 THE NAVY IN NEWPORT